FAQs (Frequently Asked Questions)

 Do I need to memorise the words?

 Yes, as we mostly perform without copies.
-However, you will also need a black folder for times when we do sing with music, mostly this is at Christmas time.
+However, you will also need a black folder for times when we do sing with music, such as at Christmas time.
 The Music Director will provide advice on the best way to learn words.

 How much time will the choir take up?

-Rehearsals last for a maximum of 2½ hours, including a short break, once a week.
-Concerts last a maximum of two hours including the interval.
+Weekly rehearsals last for a maximum of 2 hours, including a short break.
+Concerts length varies, depending on the event.
 However, there will be a short rehearsal beforehand, and choristers are expected to arrive in good time to find the changing rooms and familiarise themselves with the venue.
 Instructions vary slightly from concert to concert and are published in advance.
 In addition, time needs to be set aside each week for learning words and personal practice.
 If you decide to join the Ensemble that will require additional time, although the songs are predominantly the same as the main choir.

 What if I am unable to go on tour?